Nationwide Equity Release Review 2022

 Nationwide is one of the UK’s largest savings provider and the country’s second largest mortgage provider.
 Formed by the merger of several companies, Nationwide, formally known as the Nationwide building society launched the UK’s first retail internet banking service and the first mobile banking platform.

-Nationwide equity release was launched in April 2019, as part of their range of later life mortgage products.
+Nationwide equity release was launched in April 2019, as part of their range of Nationwide later life mortgages.
 Aimed at helping older borrowers and retirees, there are three options to choose from:

 - Nationwide lifetime mortgage